 - Are due dates, enrolment notifications, reminder notifications and certificate dates automated?

 - Are completion certificates and training histories automated?

 - Can training be bundled into learning pathways (with optional or mandatory content)?

-Not-for-profit pricing (no upfronts, discounted on-going)
+Not-for-profit pricing (no upfronts, discounted on-going costs)

 You should expect discounts.
-NFPs regularly receive discounted rates, and this should apply for your learning portal too.
+NFPs regularly receive discounted rates, and this should apply to your learning portal too.
 You should have any upfront costs waived – it should be entirely free to get started.
 You should also expect a discount on the standard subscription rates.

 Your subscription should also be based on users, with unlimited storage, topics and bandwidth.
-The value for your organisation is to your users, so its best to have your costs aligned with usage.
+The value for your organisation is to your users, so it’s best to have your costs aligned with usage.